JuliaDiff/TaylorSeries.jl/docs/src/userguide.md

 ```@repl userguide
 get_variables(2) # vector of independent variables of order 2
 ```

+!!! warning
+    An `OverflowError` is thrown when the construction of the internal tables is not fully consistent, avoiding silent errors; see [issue #85](https://github.com/JuliaDiff/TaylorSeries.jl/issues/85).

 The function [`show_params_TaylorN`](@ref) displays the current values of the parameters, in an info block.